wings2026/wings2026.github.io/contents/home.md

 Melanie Rupflin (University of Oxford)\
 Lejla Smajlović (University of Sarajevo)

-#### Registration
-Applications for this event will open in early January and will close on the 31st of January.

 #### Contact
 If you have any questions, please contact us via email: wings2026conference@gmail.com